 It’s the 16-year-old high school student running a game server, the cupcake shop around the corner having a new website based on any popular CRM system or mom and dad’s home computer.
 Even security experts are not 100% secure.

-Since we are spending a lot of time and effort to secure our own systems and our users' systems, we completely forget what we are going to do with the systems that have been compromised.
-We enter in to a state where modern security software cannot do a whole lot or it has been deactivated by the malware.
+Since we are spending a lot of time and effort to secure our own systems and our users’ systems, we completely forget what we are going to do with the systems that have been compromised.
+We enter into a state where modern security software cannot do a whole lot of it has been deactivated by the malware.